 German Saturday School is not just about lessons.
 For many parents this is their Saturday morning social.
-While some catch up with their friends over a cup of tea, others might meet up for book club or sing in the choir (or both).
-Or have a good browse through our DVD lending library.
+While some catch up with their friends over a cup of tea, others might meet up for book club or have a good browse through our DVD lending library.

 All of the above are parent initiatives and parents are the heart and soul of our events, parties and regular clubs.
 We work together to create a stimulating school environment in which our children, teenagers and adult learners can 'absorb' the German language in and out of the class room.